AriNguyen/AriNguyen.github.io/src/assets/blogs/blog5/blog5.md

-# Things I Learned From Being President of A Student Organization
+# Things I Learned From Being the President of A Student Organization
 ---
 *Published: Aug 14th, 2022*